+OUR PRINCIPLES SCIENTIFIC EXCELLENCE.

+The best research proposals and most qualified scientists will be selected for funding.
+TRANSPARENCY.
+Research will be conducted openly, and the results will be publicly available.
 FAIR AND UNBIASED CONDUCT.
 Potential conflicts of interest will be rigorously evaluated.
 RELEVANCE TO THE CHEMICAL INDUSTRY.
 Research will address priority issues of the chemical industry regarding the health and environmental impacts of chemicals.

-Innovating Chemical Testing

-LRI research develops tools to:
+PRIORITY RESEARCH AREA #1 Innovating Chemical Testing LRI research develops tools to:

-- Increase efficiencies for chemical testing and reduce animal use - ▶ Advance approaches for interpreting the data from chemical testing - ▶ Meet regulatory and industry data requirements

-LRI research develops tools and approaches that can reduce chemical testing costs, time, and animal use as well as facilitate meeting regulatory data requirements.
+- ▶ Increase efficiencies for chemical testing and reduce animal use - > Advance approaches for interpreting the data from chemical testing - ▶ Meet regulatory and industry data and information requirements VALUE TO THE CHEMICAL INDUSTRY LRI research develops tools and approaches that can reduce chemical testing costs, time, and animal use as well as facilitate meeting regulatory data requirements.
 These tools also have the potential to expedite design of new materials, products, and chemical solutions.

-RESEARCH OBJECTIVES

-- New research tools, such as high-throughput in vitro assays and genomics, present exciting approaches that have the potential to link information at the molecular level to health and environmental impacts and to revolutionize chemical safety assessment. - LRI research advances development of innovative tools to provide critical data for robust evaluations of chemicals and new technologies, such as nanotechnology, and advances replacement of traditional chemical testing methods that use animals. - LRI research promotes proper application of the new tools and appropriate interpretation of the data to avoid identification of hazardous but risk irrelevant properties of chemicals and increases public acceptance of new processes and products.

-Understanding Everyday Exposures to Chemicals

-LRI research provides approaches to:
+RESEARCH OBJECTIVES - New research tools, such as high-throughput in vitro assays and genomics, present exciting approaches that have the potential to link information at the molecular level through read-across or other biological profiling approaches to expand ability to evaluate health impacts and to revolutionize chemical safety assessment. - LRI research advances development of innovative tools to provide critical data and relevant information that strengthen evaluations of chemicals and new technologies, such as nanotechnology, and contributes to the replacement of traditional chemical testing methods that use animals. - LRI research promotes proper application of the new tools and appropriate interpretation of the data to ensure sound decision making is based on scientifically reliable and relevant results and increase public acceptance of new processes and products.
+PRIORITY RESEARCH AREA #2 Understanding Everyday Exposures to Chemicals LRI research provides approaches to:

-- Inform meaningful decisions about potential risks from chemical use - Generate data regarding environmentally-relevant exposures to chemicals - Advance development of efficient product and process design

-VALUE TO THE CHEMICAL INDUSTRY

-LRI exposure research can provide the critical information link for appropriately assessing the potential health and environmental risks from chemicals; this approach can decrease the likelihood of decisions based on hazard data alone.
+- ▶ Inform meaningful decisions about potential risks from chemical use - Generate data regarding environmentally-relevant exposures to chemicals - Advance development of efficient product and process design VALUE TO THE CHEMICAL INDUSTRY LRI exposure research can provide the critical information link for appropriately assessing the potential health and environmental risks from chemicals; this approach can decrease the likelihood of decisions based on hazard data alone.
 Predictive models offer potential resources to efficiently and cost-effectively generate estimates for consumer exposures and to address current exposure data gaps for the majority of chemicals in commerce.

-RESEARCH OBJECTIVES

-- Information about exposures to chemicals is critical for assessing potential human and environmental health risks and for informing decisions about efficient design of new chemicals. - LRI research in exposure science fosters initiatives to develop predictive models for estimating environmentally-relevant exposures to chemicals, supports development of novel biomarkers for chemicals, and advances approaches for interpreting available and new human exposure data. - Exposure science is essential for evaluating alternative chemicals and identifying chemical products and processes that can reduce negative environmental impacts.

-Outcomes for Product Safety

-LRI advances research to:
+RESEARCH OBJECTIVES - Information about exposures to chemicals is critical for assessing potential human and environmental health risks and for informing decisions about efficient design of new chemicals. - b LRI research in exposure science fosters initiatives to develop predictive models for estimating environmentally-relevant exposures to chemicals, supports development of novel biomarkers for chemicals, and advances approaches for interpreting available and new human exposure data. - Exposure science is an essential component for evaluating chemical products and processes and conducting risk-based evaluations of alternative chemicals that may reduce negative environmental impacts. - LRI research focuses on methods and approaches which can be applied in a tiered fashion to address the complexity of hazard and exposure assessments required for specific decision contexts.
+PRIORITY RESEARCH AREA #3 Translating Research Outcomes for Product Safety LRI advances research to: